StudyFrenchSpanish

 B) Korean Language Courses at Private Institutes

-Sometimes it may not be feasible for you to attend University classes.
-In that case, you can enroll in one of the reputed private or embassy affiliated Korean culture center.
+Sometimes, it may not be feasible for you to attend University classes.
+In that case, you can enroll in one of the reputed private or embassy-affiliated Korean culture centers.

-You can even choose the timing and sometimes days as per your convenience.
-The admission is usually made on a first-come, first-serve basis.
+You can choose the timing and, in some cases, the days at your convenience.
+However, admission is usually made on a first-come, first-served basis.

-The list of Korean private institutes below will assist you to make the right choice while embarking on your journey to learn Korean.
+The list of Korean private institutes below will help you make the right choice as you begin your Korean language journey.

 Korean language institute in India